When it comes down to it, MSPs have one goal when writing a proposal: to win business.

 Esteban D. Blanco

-Don’t forget to make the prospective client feel valued, added Esteban Blanco, chief geek officer at Blanco I.T.
+This will help make the client feel like a V.I.P., added Esteban Blanco, chief geek officer at Blanco I.T.
 “Make sure all your client prospects realize that they are as important to you as your biggest client.”

 Terry Hedden